Picovoice/rhino/demo/flutter/README.md

 Before launching the app, use the copy_assets.sh script to copy the rhino demo context file into the demo project. (**NOTE**: on Windows, Git Bash or another bash shell is required, or you will have to manually copy the context into the project.).

-Run the following command from [demo/flutter](/demo/flutter/) to build and deploy the demo to your device:
+Run the following command from [demo/flutter](/demo/flutter) to build and deploy the demo to your device:
 ```console
 flutter run
 ```

 The default context for this demo is `Smart Lighting`.
-Simply press start and the engine can recognize commands such as
+Simply press start, and the engine can recognize commands such as

 > Turn off the lights.